 10 See NCUA Letter to Credit Unions, 22-CU-02, Supervisory Priorities for 2022, available at .

 11 See CFPB, Data Point: Overdraft/NSF Fee Reliance Since 2015 – Evidence from Bank Call Reports (Dec.
-2021) (opens new window).
+2021) (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 Credit unions file reports with the National Credit Union Administration and are not required to report separately on overdraft and NSF fees.

 12 Out of $9.037 billion in fee income reported in the Call Reports of federally insured credit unions in the fourth quarter 2019.
 See .